 If someone remakes Jumanji set in China, it doesn't make it NOT-Jumanji.

 "What if Coco really is an original tale?"

 First, say it is.
 The right thing to do at Pixar, and the company is loaded rich so redo's aren't that bad nor hard to turn around in record time with their staff sizes, is to remake parts of this movie.
-As the film director, an executive, a share holder, or anyone involved in Coco in any aspect, you should have publicly told people how you are going to correct this film because you pride Pixar on being the first to do everything and redone parts of this film.
+As the film director, an executive, a share holder, or anyone involved in Coco in any aspect, you should have publicly told people how you are going to correct this film because you pride Pixar on being the first to do everything and must have redone parts of this film.
+Small scenes.
 Address the issue right in your face and deal with it.
 Make everyone know from the start you aren't big on copycatting, or everyone will have the reaction I had initially reviewing Coco.

 Secondly, assuming it was and Pixar made the mistake of not addressing anything, address it when the movie comes out.
 Maybe add an animated short before the film explaining some background on Miguel and his family.
 Do something after the movie with new scenes as the credits roll.
 Do anything.
 Ignoring the obvious comparisons will not help anyone.
 In fact, I would go right ahead using the (SPOILER STOP READING!) copycat stolen songwriting theme in Coco and do a whole added scene on it referencing The Book of Life.
 Be driven and aggressive!